Our season is even more indeterminate than usual. Weather!

 permanent, bringing one to at least some fantasy of home.

-Yet, this was my second of his reunions, so I was better prepared for
+This was my second of his reunions, so I was better prepared for

 his disappearing, quite naturally, to spend time with old friends.
 That